The Best Telescope For Beginners

 Advancing to Astrophotography

-As I stated earlier, even if your plans include deep-sky astrophotography down the road, I’d still recommend a Dobsonian telescope for beginners.
+As I mentioned earlier, even if your plans include deep-sky astrophotography in the future, I’d still recommend a Dobsonian telescope for beginners.
 I personally took this route, and the visual observations I made helped me not only learn the night sky but also appreciate it.

 It is possible to take pictures using a Dobsonian Telescope using the eyepiece projection method.
 Large, bright objects like the moon and Jupiter offer the best chance at an impressive shot.
-You hold your point-and-shoot digital camera or smartphone up to the eyepiece manually.
+You manually hold your point-and-shoot digital camera or smartphone up to the eyepiece.

-The SeeStar S50 Smart Telescope is an appealing choice for those who wish to start capturing deep-sky photos.
+The SeeStar S50 Smart Telescope is a compelling option for those looking to begin capturing deep-sky photos.

 If the camera settings are correct, even a total lunar eclipse can be captured through the eyepiece of a Dobsonian telescope.
-Anything dimmer than this requires a tracking mount that can compensate for the rotation of the Earth.
+Anything dimmer than this requires a tracking mount that compensates for Earth’s rotation.